 – One ice cream stick – I cut it in two equal parts

 – 2 matches – cut the burner out

 – A piece of thick paper, or just a folded regular paper.

-– A piece of cooper wire or a thin and long stick – you’ll need this to hang the bucket on.
+– A piece of copper wire or a thin, long stick – you’ll need this to hang the bucket on.

 – A small chain – for the bucket